Transurgeon/Transurgeon.github.io/_posts/2022-07-17-OSS-FirstWeek.md

 Initially it did not make any sense to me.
 Why would big tech companies such as Facebook and Google, share the source code of their creations to the public?

-So I did some research.. and I found out that
+So I did some research.. and I found out that:

 Although each open source project has it's own unique and intriguing story, they all share a common vision: Allowing the community to provide instant feedback, develop new features on their own and help each other grow.